sensu/sensu-docs/content/sensu-core/2.0/reference/events.md

 ---
 ## How do Events work?

-A Sensu Event is created every time a check result is processed by the Sensu server, regardless of the status indicated by the check result.
-An Event is created by the agent on receipt of the check execution result.
+A Sensu event is created every time a check result is processed by the Sensu server, regardless of the status indicated by the check result.
+An event is created by the agent on receipt of the check execution result.
 The agent will execute any configured [hooks][4] the check might have.
 From there, it is forwarded to the Sensu backend for processing.
-Potentially noteworthy Events may be processed by one or more Event handlers to do things such as send an email or invoke an automated action.
+Potentially noteworthy events may be processed by one or more event handlers to do things such as send an email or invoke an automated action.
-Every Sensu Event provides context, called “Event data”, which contains information about the originating entity and the corresponding check result.
+Every Sensu Event provides context, called “event data”, which contains information about the originating entity and the corresponding check result.

 ## Events specification